Swimming pools and spas

 On 1 January 2017 the Government revoked the Fencing of Swimming Pools Act 1987 and introduced new requirements into the Building Act 2004 under the Building (Pools) Amendment Act 2016.
 These changes will affect all pool owners, suppliers and councils.

 - Pools within buildings now require barriers.

 - A building consent is required to install or alter a pool barrier.

 - All residential swimming pool barriers must now be inspected every three years, (except small heated pool with safety covers) and Councils are responsible for making sure pools are inspected as required and keeping the records.

 Changes to who can carry out inspections

 You can choose to hire an IQPI in your area to inspect your pool, or to have Council carry out the inspection.
-See Fees and Changes page for costs.
+See Building consent fees for costs.

 We’ve introduced inspection fees to meet the new resourcing, record keeping and administration costs associated with ensuring all pool barriers comply with the Building (Pools) Amendment Act 2016.

 Rules for construction of pool barriers

 Pool barriers must comply with building code F9, restricting access to residential pools.
 MBIE has provided an acceptable solution (F9/AS1) as one means of complying.
 It outlines construction rules for pool barriers as well as the construction and operation of doors, gates and windows that provide access to a pool area.